binance-chain/docs-site/docs/api-reference/cli.md

 ```
 bnbcli keys add test --ledger --index 0 --account 0
 ```
 You could also specify `--account` and `--index` to generate more addresses.
-Then, when you use the address stored in Ledger to sign transactions,  `bnbcli` will send transactions to Ledger and get then  signed with the private key stored in the hardware.
+Then, when you use the address to sign transactions, `bnbcli` will send transactions to Ledger and get signatures.
+Then `bnbcli` build the signed transactions and boardcast them to full nodes.

 ## How to use